jigs1996/v7-docs/content/guides/http/controllers.md

 ## Creating your first controller

-### Step 1: Generate the controller
+::::steps
+:::step{title="Generate the controller"}

 Controllers are stored in the `app/controllers` directory.
-The easiest way to create a controller is using the `make:controller` command:
+The easiest way to create a controller is using the `make:controller` command.

 ```bash
 node ace make:controller posts